Keeping beaches safe

 Snohomish County saltwater swimming beaches

-Washington State University Snohomish County Extension Beach Watchers sampled five beaches in Snohomish County each week from May 23 through Aug.
-29, 2016, and Jetty Island beach every other week in July and August.
+Washington State University Snohomish County Extension Beach Watchers sampled six beaches in Snohomish County each week from May 22 through Sept.
+1, 2017, and Howarth Park every other week.
+Jetty Island beach was sampled every other week in July and August.
 Stillaguamish Tribal staff sampled one beach, Kayak Point, weekly during the same period.

 Edmonds Marina Beach Park

-During the 2016 swim season, Edmonds Marina Park beach had very good water quality.
+During the 2017 swim season, Edmonds Marina Park beach had excellent water quality.
 This beach met the swimming standards for all periods sampled.

 Edmonds Underwater Park beach

 During the 2017 swim season, Edmonds Underwater Park Beach as sampled 15 times.
 The beach had excellent water quality, meeting the swimming standards for all periods sampled.

 On Sept.
 7, 2017 a shoreline survey was conducted at this beach by BEACH Program staff.

 Howarth Park beach

 During the 2017 swim season, Howarth Park was sampled every other week.
 This beach had very good water quality, meeting the swimming standards for all periods sampled.